Anduin2017/AnduinOS-Docs/Servicing/Linux.md

 ### Install latest kernel

 By default, the server provider may not install the latest kernel for you.
-For example, by default, Ubuntu 22.04 may provide the 5.15 kernel, but the latest kernel is 6.*.

 !!! warning "Kernel version"